Thomvis/thomvis.github.io/_drafts/dependency-injection.md

 }
 ```

-Sourcery parses your code creating a structured representation of all types, methods, parameters, annotations and more.
+Sourcery parses your code, creating a structured representation of all types, methods, parameters, annotations and more.
 This representation is then fed into user-defined templates that define what code should be emitted for the given representation.

-We're using a template written in [Stencil](http://stencil.fuller.li/en/latest/) to build our dependency container:
+We're using [Stencil](http://stencil.fuller.li/en/latest/) to write a template that defines our dependency container:

 ```
 {% raw %}